astronautlabs/bitstream/README.md

 Here, we are passing a previously decoded element into the `deserializeFrom()` of the element being deserialized.
 You could pass any arbitrary data in this fashion, giving you flexibility in how you handle advanced serialization.

+# Architecture

+## Generators

+The elements system uses generators internally in a coroutine-like fashion for allowing parsing to work asynchronously while still taking little or no performance penalty when using the parser in a synchronous manner.
+When the bitstream becomes exhausted during reading, the reader yields the number of bits it needs.
+The caller is then responsible for waiting until that amount of bits is available, and then resuming the generator where it left off.
+The caller uses `BitstreamReader.assure()` to accomplish this.

+For this reason, many lower level read operations return `Generator` instead of the final value or the `Promise`.
+In a fully synchronous setting (such as `deserialize` or an already assured read), the caller will use the generator to get a single (and final) value back which will be the value that was read.

+Using generators internally provides a massive performance boost over doing the same with Promises as the original version of this library did.
+See below for an analysis of the relevant performance aspects.

 # Performance